 University highlights

-Most significantly in 2025, Nottingham returned to the QS World Top 100, which is the indicator of a university's global importance and is hugely influential in encouraging student applications from outside of the UK.
+Most significantly in 2025, Nottingham returned to the QS World Top 100, reflecting our commitment to excellence in teaching and research.
 Our Vice-Chancellor, Professor Jane Norman, has stated her aspiration for the university to propel towards the Top 50 in coming years.

 In the field of research, work began on what will become the UK's most powerful MRI scanner.
 Building on the world-renowned legacy established by Sir Peter Mansfield, the '11.7 Tesla Ultra High Field MRI scanner' is a 70-tonne, state-of-the-art system that will enhance the UK’s capability for world-leading brain imaging research.